-Computer laboratories with Internet access are located in the Library (Learning Resource Center, fourth floor) and in The Learning Center (Learning Resource Center, second floor).
-The Learning Center has computers with word processing software.
+Computer laboratories with Internet access are located in the Library (Learning Resource Center, fourth floor) and in Student Success and Opportunity Center (Learning Resource Center, second floor).
+The Student Success and Opportunity Center has computers with word processing software.
 The library has laptops for in-library use only available at the Circulation Desk.
 These laptops have Microsoft Office Suite and wireless Internet access.

-Coin-operated copy machines are located in the Learning Resource Center in The Learning Center, second floor and Library, fourth floor.
+Coin-operated copy machines are located in the Library, fourth floor.